saifurbd28/metGWAS-1.0/README.md

 1. discoverableGenes_akaAllGenesInHMDB_2021_10_14.RData (64KB)
 2. GWASnetwork_discoverableGenesOnly_2021_10_14.RData (64,516KB)

 Since file-2 is too large to upload here, we have provided a downloading link from where this RData file can be downloaded.
-The link information is given in the "GWASnetwork_discoverableGenesOnly_2021_10_14.docx".
+The link information is given in the "GWASnetwork_discoverableGenesOnly_2021_10_14.RData.docx".
+For the convenience of the users, we have also giving the link here